(logo designed and explained by Frieda Van de Poll)

-Michelle Daley is an independent disability equality trainer, consultant and a campaigner.
-She has worked for a number of organisations both at local, national and international level to develop, promote and implement policies on equality and diversity.
-She is also a founder member of the 2020 Campaign.
-Her work has played a major role in promoting and influencing the inclusion of disabled people in the mainstream.
-Michelle is a former member of Equality 2025 and sits on the Independent Living Scrutiny Group.
+Michelle Daley has over ten years experience working in the field of disability.
+She has worked for a number of organisations at local, national and international levels to develop, promote and implement policies on equality and diversity.
+She is one of the founder members of Sisters of Frida.
+Her work has played a major role in promoting and influencing the inclusion of disabled people in the mainstream society.

 Maria Zedda was the vice Chair of the London 2012 Disability Communities Engagement Group, representing disabled communities’ feedback to LOCOG, organisers of the Olympic and Paralympic Games on issues of access, marketing and representation of disabled people.

 Maria is also on the Board of Trustees for the British Library’s Business and IP Centre and a trustee of the Creative Board at Ability Media.
 She’s also a qualified Access Auditor and has achieved numerous Audit commissions, such as the British Library in London, to the Central Library in Edinburgh.